Blog

 Why CDD Matters: Real-World Examples

 Failure to conduct proper CDD can have serious repercussions.
 For instance, according to CBS news Danske Bank processed over $230 billion in suspicious transactions through its Estonian branch due to inadequate CDD controls.
 As reported by the Association of Certified Financial Crime Specialists, Danske Bank - Denmark’s largest financial institution - has agreed to plead guilty and pay $2.06 billion in penalties to U.S. and Danish authorities, including the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), and the Danish Special Crime Unit.
 These penalties stem from widespread anti-money laundering failures tied to one of the largest money laundering scandals in recent history.
 Similarly, according Orginized Crime and Corruption Reporting Project (OCCRP), Credit Suisse came under fire when leaked data showed accounts linked to individuals involved in criminal activities, undermining the bank’s due diligence credibility.
-In 2024, accoding Yahoo Finance, Commerzbank was fined €1.45 million for outdated and inaccurate customer records - highlighting the financial cost of non-compliance.
+More recent enforcement shows that CDD failures remain a live risk in 2025.
+In July 2025, the UK Financial Conduct Authority fined Monzo Bank £21,091,300 for inadequate anti-financial crime systems and controls.
+The FCA said Monzo’s customer onboarding, customer risk assessment, and transaction monitoring systems failed to keep pace with its rapid customer and product growth, and that the bank signed up more than 34,000 high-risk customers despite a restriction preventing it from doing so.

 CDD Beyond Banking: Sector-Specific Applications